Supplementary data: British Columbia

 Topic: Diagnosing cancer earlier

-Title of image: Age-standardized rate of stage 4 diagnosis in BC in 2019 for bladder and melanoma, by sex
+Title of image: Age-standardized rate of stage 4 diagnosis in BC for melanoma, by sex

 Data source: Provincial cancer agencies and programs